-All PC Server 704 models come with two SCSI-2 bus-master controllers on the system board.
-Each of these controllers support up to 15 SCSI devices.
+All PC Server 704 models come with two UltraSCSI bus-master controllers on the system board.
+Each of these controllers supports up to 15 SCSI devices.
 The 68-pin SCSI connectors for these controllers allow you to expand the capabilities of your server by attaching different types of SCSI devices, such as drives or printers.